Armenian genocide recognition: Israel

-MKs supporting recognition have acknowledged the effect it could have on Israel–Azerbaijan and Israel–Turkey relations.
+MKs who support recognition have acknowledged the negative effect which it could have on Israel–Azerbaijan and Israel–Turkey relations.
 As then Knesset Spokesperson Rivlin said, "Turkey is and will be an ally of Israel.
 The talks with Turkey are understandable and even necessary from a strategic and diplomatic perspective.
 But those circumstances cannot justify the Knesset ignoring the tragedy of another people" and Ayelet Shaked (of the religious-nationalist Jewish Home party) said: "We must confront our silence and that of the world in the face of such horrors."

 In 2000, then–education minister Yossi Sarid, chairman of the dovish Meretz party, announced plans to place the Armenian genocide on Israel's history curricula.
 As a result of Sarid's 2000 speech to an Armenian church in Jerusalem recognizing their genocide, he became persona non grata in Turkey.
 Meretz has long fought for recognition of the genocide.
 Zehava Galon, a successor of Sarid as Meretz leader, has initiated several motions in the Knesset calling for the government to recognize the Armenian genocide.
 In 2013 she said, "Reconciliation with Turkey is an important and strategic move, but it should not affect the recognition."
 Her 2014 motion also enjoyed much support on the Knesset floor, including that of Knesset Speaker Yuli Edelstein.
 Galon has also paid her respects at local Armenian memorial services.